 Twice as Tasty

 All month, I’ll be sharing some of my favorite cheese-related recipes, from making cheese to using it and the leftover whey.
 Next week, discover some recipes ideal for yogurt whey.
 Later this month, I’ll offer some easy upgrades to basic homemade cheeses and recipes that put them to use.
-We’ll also get you stretching and pulling curds into quick mozzarella that’s ready to eat in just 30 minutes.
+I’ll also get you stretching and pulling curds into quick mozzarella that’s ready to eat in just 30 minutes.
 You’ll feel just like Little Miss Muffet as you eat both curds and whey.

 Want to play with more variations?
 I teach cheese- and yogurt-making techniques in workshops held in your own kitchen among friends.
 Click here to learn more.